-[It is not defined how to handle events that are triggered while solving the continuous-time partition.
+[It is not defined how to handle events that are triggered while solving a discretized sub-partition.
 For example, a tool could handle events in the same way as for a usual simulation - but only check them at the time associated with clock-ticks.